Jean-Baptiste-Pierre Lebrun: Life

 On la Platière's resignation on 23 January 1793 and the Girondists' departure, Robespierre took power and was also favourable to the idea.
-The following month, Lebrun bought several paintings for the Louvre with Jacques-Louis David's support but without the government's knowledge, including a Holy Family attributed to Rembrandt and Peter Paul Rubens' Portrait of Suzanne Fourment.
+The following month, Le Brun bought several paintings for the Louvre with Jacques-Louis David's support but without the government's knowledge, including a Holy Family attributed to Rembrandt and Peter Paul Rubens' Portrait of Suzanne Fourment.
 His purchases totalled 30,000 livres at a time when the First Republic was in a budgetary crisis and so an annual acquisitions budget was set for the Louvre to avoid a repeat of the situation.
-He was one of the businessmen who worked with the count of Angivillier to augment the royal collections which served as the nucleus for the new Louvre Museum.
+He was one of the businessmen who worked with the count of Angiviller to augment the royal collections which served as the nucleus for the new Louvre Museum.
 As a painter he also restored paintings for the Louvre.

-In 1793 he made a failed attempt to have his wife removed from the list of emigres, something which only eventually occurred in 1800.
-Publishing a pamphlet entitled Précis Historique de la Citoyenne Lebrun.
+In 1793 he made a failed attempt to have his wife removed from the list of émigrés, something which only eventually occurred in 1800.
+Publishing a pamphlet entitled Précis Historique de la Citoyenne Le Brun.
 He and his brother-in-law Étienne Vigée were both imprisoned for some months.
 Citing his wife's desertion, Jean-Baptiste-Pierre was divorced from her in 1794 to protect and preserve his own assets.

-He became indispensable to the running of the new Louvre and continued producing catalogues of emigres' collections, distinguishing between works that should end up in national collections and works that could be sold off to produce income for the state.
-He published Observations sur le Museum national: pour servir de suite aux réflexions qu'il a déjà publiées sur le même objet in 1793, laying the foundations for the future organisation and collections of the Louvre Museum.
+He became indispensable to the running of the new Louvre and continued producing catalogues of émigrés' collections, distinguishing between works that should end up in national collections and works that could be sold off to produce income for the state.
+He published Observations sur le Museum national : pour servir de suite aux réflexions qu'il a déjà publiées sur le même objet in 1793, laying the foundations for the future organisation and collections of the Louvre Museum.

 In 1795 he was made the museum's expert curator, organising the galleries into Italian, French and North European works.
-As an assistant to the arts commission, he also published Essai sur les moyens d'encourager la peinture, la sculpture, l'architecture et la gravure ... in 1794–1795, but Napoleon's rise to power led to Lebrun's departure from the National Museum.
-He failed to return to the Parisian art market, pushing him into debt, and on 14 January 1807 he was forced to sell the Salle Lebrun and the mansion to his wife, an excellent business-woman.
-He died in Paris.
+As an assistant to the arts commission, he also published Essai sur les moyens d'encourager la peinture, la sculpture, l'architecture et la gravure ... in 1794–1795, but Napoleon's rise to power led to Le Brun's departure from the National Museum.
+He failed to return to the Parisian art market, pushing him into debt, and on 14 January 1807 he was forced to sell the Salle Le Brun and the mansion to his ex-wife, an excellent business-woman.
+He died in Paris in 1813.